Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: Abstract

 \section{Abstract}

-We introduce a privacy-signaling game problem in which a transmitter with privacy concerns observes a pair of correlated random vectors which are modeled as jointly Gaussian.
-The transmitter aims to hide one of these random vectors and convey the other one whereas the objective of the receiver is to accurately estimate both of the random vectors.
-We analyze these conflicting objectives in a game theoretic framework where depending on the commitment conditions (of the sender), we consider Nash or Stackelberg (Bayesian persuasion) equilibria.
+We investigate a privacy-signaling game problem in which a sender with privacy concerns observes a pair of correlated random vectors which are modeled as jointly Gaussian.
+The sender aims to hide one of these random vectors and convey the other one whereas the objective of the receiver is to accurately estimate both of the random vectors.
+We analyze these conflicting objectives in a game theoretic framework with quadratic costs where depending on the commitment conditions (of the sender), we consider Nash or Stackelberg (Bayesian persuasion) equilibria.
 We show that a payoff dominant Nash equilibrium among all admissible policies is attained by a set of explicitly characterized linear policies.
 We also show that a payoff dominant Nash equilibrium coincides with a Stackelberg equilibrium.
-We formulate the information bottleneck problem within our Stackelberg framework under the mean squared error distortion criterion where the information bottleneck setup has a further restriction that only one of the parameters is observed at the sender.
+We formulate the information bottleneck problem within our Stackelberg framework under the mean squared error distortion criterion where the information bottleneck setup has a further restriction that only one of the random variables is observed at the sender.
 We show that this MMSE Gaussian Information Bottleneck Problem admits a linear solution which is explicitly characterized in the paper.
 We provide explicit conditions on when the optimal solutions, or equilibrium solutions in the Nash setup, are informative or noninformative.